novahub-network/.github/profile/README.md

-# 🌍 NovaEco — The Open‑Source Operating System for a Circular Economy
+# 🌍 NovaEco — Digital Public Infrastructure for the Circular Economy

-NovaEco is an open‑source community building the **system‑of‑systems** needed to transition our planet to a sustainable, circular model.
+**NovaEco** is the open‑source **Digital Public Infrastructure** for the circular economy.
-We engineer the interconnected **Horizontal Enablers** and **Vertical Sectors** that empower individuals, companies, and governments to collaborate transparently.
+It connects individuals and siloed sectors to **foster innovation**, measure impact, and **collaborate** within a federated system-of-systems.

 NovaEco is commercially supported by **[Circular Engineering Nova GmbH](https://circular.engineering/)**.